paulfioravanti/paulfioravanti.github.io/_posts/2021-01-14-steno-numbers-georgi.md

    ![img 900-tiny][]{: style="margin-left: 0.5rem;" }
    {: refdef}

+  Plover does offer the `#EUT` outline to avoid needing to perform a Philly shift, but I do not find the Philly shift that awkward to stroke given that the `#` keys are already moving my hands out of standard steno positions anyway, and I want keep building muscle memory on the `-Z` pattern and not have to remember this one potential exception to the 100s rule.

 ## All that just for numbers?

 You may be reeling in horror at the need to remember so much just to chord